EgiChem/Multi-TLSM/README.md

 ## Examples
 Copy paste on Matlab to run, tested in Matlab 2021b

-### Example 1 benzoic acid in CO2/methanol using Multi-LSM
+### Example 1 benzoic acid in CO2/methanol using Multi-TLSM

 ```matlab
 T = 308; %K